clambro/black-hole-thesis/docs/description.md

 That brings us to the end of our discussion.
 Kudos to you once again if you've actually made it this far.

-We set out to demonstrate that confining flat spacetime makes it unstable, meaning that any energy wave, no matter how small, will eventually collapse into a black hole.
+We set out to demonstrate that confining flat spacetime makes it unstable, meaning that any energy put into the system, no matter how weak, will eventually collapse into a black hole.
 The results show exactly that.
 Across multiple critical amplitudes corresponding to different numbers of reflections, we consistently observe the universal Choptuik scaling with $\gamma \approx 0.37$.
 Smaller and smaller waves still form black holes; they just take more reflections to get there.

 We've also shown through three independent methods (energy conservation, mass residual, and Q-factor analysis) that our simulation converges to fourth order accuracy throughout the collapse process.
 This gives us confidence that we're seeing real physics and not just numerical noise.